Optimal Budget Aggregation with Star-Shaped Preference Domains: Not every anonymous, neutral, continuous, and strategyproof rule is a moving phantom mechanism

 Anonymity is trivially satisfied as there is only one agent.
 For neutrality, if $p_{1,j}=p_{1,k}$, then both alternatives receive the same probability share.
 In particular, if $p_{1,l}>0.9$ for the third alternative $l$, then $j$ and $k$ both receive $p_{1,j}+(p_{1,l}-0.9)/2$, and the distribution of the surplus does not depend on the identity of the alternatives.
 For continuity, the only ``critical'' points are those where $p_{1,j}> 0.9$ approaches $0.9$ from above.
 For such peaks, $q_j=0.9$ is constant and the ``surplus'' $p_{1,j}-0.9$ is distributed on the other two alternatives in a continuous manner.
 Thus, the mechanism also satisfies continuity.

-Suppose by contradiction that the above mechanism can be represented as a moving phantoms mechanism with phantom functions $\textbf{h}$; let $k$ be the number of phantoms.
+Suppose by contradiction that the above mechanism can be represented as a moving phantom mechanism with phantom functions $\textbf{h}$; let $k$ be the number of phantoms.
 Let $\p_1=(0.91,0.08,0.01)$.
 Given this profile, the mechanism returns $\q=(0.9,0.085,0.015)$.
 This implies that, for some $t\in[0,1]$, $0.085$ is the median of $0.08$ and $h_1(t),\ldots,h_{k}(t)$, so the number of phantoms larger than or equal to $0.085$ should be at least $k/2+1$ (for even $k$) or $(k+3)/2$ (for odd $k$). \footnote{ We assume that when $k$ is odd, the median of $k+1$ elements is the ($(k+1)/2$)-th element. } By similar considerations, since $0.015$ is the median of $0.01$ and $h_1(t),\ldots,h_{k}(t)$, the number of phantoms smaller than or equal to $0.015$ should be at least $k/2$ (for even $k$) or $(k-1)/2$ (for odd $k$).
 These two observations are contradictory as there are only $k$ phantoms in total.

 A similar construction also works for larger $m$.
-Moreover, since the considered properties do not relate instances with different $n$, such a construction can be extended to a rule for arbitrary $n$ by using this mechanism when $n=1$ and moving phantoms when $n \ge 2$.\Halmos \endproof Note that the proof of \Cref{prop:moving-phantom} does not assume continuity or any other property of the phantom functions.
+Moreover, since the considered properties do not relate instances with different $n$, such a construction can be extended to a rule for arbitrary $n$ by using this mechanism when $n=1$ and a moving phantom mechanism when $n \ge 2$. \end{proof} Note that the proof of \Cref{prop:moving-phantom} does not assume continuity or any other property of the phantom functions.

-After constructing this counterexample, we learned that \citet{BFS+24a} independently came up with a similar construction with a more natural extension to larger $n$, that does not coincide with a moving phantoms mechanism for $n>1$.
+After constructing this counterexample, we learned that \citet{BFS+24a} independently came up with a similar construction with a more natural extension to larger $n$, that does not coincide with a moving phantom mechanism for $n>1$.